truenas/documentation/content/TrueCommand/InstallUpdate/Install.md

 It can take 10 to 15 minutes for the TrueNAS instance to fully sync up with TrueCommand Cloud.
 When all systems are connected to TrueCommand Cloud, refer to the [TrueCommand Administration articles](/TrueCommand/Administration/) for more instructions about setting up configuration backups, alerts, reports, and role-based access control.

-## Support

-If any issues are found when using TrueCommand Cloud or an iX Portal account, log in to the Portal Account and click *Manage* > *Request Support*.
-Fill out the *Request Support* form with specific details and screenshots of the issue and click *Send Request*.
-A copy of the support request is emailed to the registered email account.
 {{< /tab >}}
 {{< tab "Docker (Linux)" >}}
 ## Installing the TrueCommand Container